 Have you been denied your request for a reasonable accommodation because of a physical or mental disability that is needed to perform your work?
 Did your employer tell you that it doesn't have to accommodate you, provide you a short leave of absence for a disability, or intermittent leave because you are ineligible under the FMLA?
 If so, you may have reason to file a claim for disability discrimination under New Jersey state law.

-Our employment law firm represents clients who have been discriminated or retaliated against, subjected to a hostile work environment or wrongfully terminated for requesting a reasonable accommodation for a mental disability, physical disability or other disability.
-We have also helped clients who have been told that if they exercise their right to take leave under the Family Medical Leave Act (FMLA) or New Jersey Family Leave Act (or are ordered by medical providers to go on bed rest), they will be replaced.
+Our employment lawyers represent individuals who have been discriminated or retaliated against, subjected to a hostile work environment or wrongfully terminated for requesting a reasonable accommodation for a mental disability, physical disability or other disability.
+We assist clients who have been told that if they exercise their right to take leave under the Family Medical Leave Act (FMLA) or New Jersey Family Leave Act (or are ordered by medical providers to go on bed rest), they will be replaced.

 The New Jersey Law Against Discrimination prohibits employers from discriminating against applicants or employees on the basis of their disability.
 The burden of proof is on the employee to prove a claim of disability discrimination under New Jersey law.
 In order to do so, an employee must prove each of the following elements of a disability discrimination cause of action: (1) he or she has a disability; (2) he or she was able to perform the essential functions of his or her job with or without a reasonable accommodation; (3) the employer was aware of his or her need for a reasonable accommodation; (4) there was an accommodation that would have allowed him or her to perform the essential functions of the job; (5) the employer denied the employee the accommodation.